scality/Zenko/docs/docsource/operation/Metadata_Search/Metadata_Search.rst

 ++++++

 The MD Search feature expands on the existing GET Bucket S3 API.
-It allows users to conduct metadata searches by adding the custom Zenko querystring parameter, ``search``.
+It allows users to conduct metadata searches by adding the custom XDM querystring parameter, ``search``.
 The ``search`` parameter is structured as a pseudo-SQL WHERE clause and supports basic SQL operators.
 For example, ``"A=1 AND B=2 OR C=3"``.
 More complex queries